Pittsburgh Passion: History

 The Passion returned to the IWFL for the 2014 season, finishing with the regular season with an 8-0 record and winning their second championship.
 In 2015, the Passion completed their second straight undefeated season, winning another IWFL championship.

 For the 2016 season, the Passion returned to the WFA, winning their fourth consecutive division title, and sixth in team history.

 Despite several strong seasons since their return to WFA, the Passion were moved down to the WFA's second division for the 2019 season.

 The 2020 season of the Women's Football Alliance was cancelled in its entirety due to health and safety concerns in regard to the COVID-19 pandemic.
 The Passion would remain on hiatus through the 2021 WFA season before returning to play in 2022, once again in WFA's Pro Division.

 During the 2023 WFA playoffs, the league announced that the WFA National Championship Trophies would be named for Passion co-owner Franco Harris, who had died the previous December.

 The Passion finished the 2024 season with a 6-0 record, the sixth unbeaten season in team history and first since 2015.
 Despite this strong season, the Passion lost to the Boston Renegades in the National Conference Championship Game, 41-0.
 Passion quarterback Marcelina Chavez was named Most Valuable Player of the National Conference, with Teresa Conn named WFA Coach of the Year.

+The Passion reached their second consecutive National Conference Championship Game, losing to the DC Divas, 35-34.
+Passion wide receiver Jana Meister and safety Danasha Harris were named the National Conference Offensive and Defensive Players of the Year, respectively.
+During the 2025 Championship Weekend, the Passion won the inaugural WFA Flag National Championship, defeating the Cali War, 26-14, earning a $10,000 cash prize and an automatic bid to the USA Flag National Tournament.

+In 2026, the Passion would win their first WFA National Conference Championship, defeating the DC Divas 35-23.
+Pittsburgh would lose in the WFA Pro National Championship Game to the Minnesota Vixen, 42-14.
+Running back/wide receiver Ellisyn Knapo was named National Conference Offensive Player of the Year, the second consecutive season a Passion player earned the award.
+Co-head coach Lisa Horton was named the 2026 National Conference Player of the Year.